River Rally Program

 Expanding Impact Through Science, Technology, and Monitoring – Workshops in this track will share innovations, best practices, and success stories about scientific and technical approaches, highlighting tools and resources river and water champions can use to expand their impact on the ground and in their organization.

 Sustaining Strong Leaders, Organizations and Coalitions – Workshops under this theme will offer information and skill-building opportunities on leadership and professional development, organizational and financial health, EDI (equity, diversity and inclusion), and topics in management, fundraising and communications to help nonprofit board and staff members be more effective in their river and watershed work.

-90 minute session – should include time for presentation, slides, and any group activities, as well as opportunities for audience Q&A.
+90 minute sessions – will include time for presentation and interactive or group activities, as well as opportunities for audience Q&A.

 Workshop + field trip – workshop with a coordinated hands-on activity or site visit.